 Otosclerosis (oh-tuh-skli-ROH-sis) is a condition that causes hearing loss.
 The term “oto” means “of the ear” and “sclerosis” means “abnormal hardening of body tissue.”

 Otosclerosis happens when irregular bone remodeling/growth occurs in your middle ear or, more rarely, your inner ear.
 Bone remodeling is a lifelong process in which existing bone tissue repeatedly restores itself.
 In otosclerosis, irregular bone remodeling interferes with sound’s ability to travel through your ear.

 People with otosclerosis can develop mild to severe hearing impairment.
 The condition rarely results in total deafness.
 It typically affects both ears, but one ear is usually worse than the other.

-Over three million Americans have otosclerosis.
+Over 3 million Americans have otosclerosis.
 It’s the most common cause of middle ear mechanical hearing loss among young adults.

-The most common symptom of otosclerosis is hearing loss that happens gradually over time.
-People with otosclerosis may notice that they can no longer hear whispering or low-pitched/tone sounds.
+The most common symptom of otosclerosis is hearing loss which happens gradually.
+People with otosclerosis may notice that they can no longer hear whispering or low-pitched tones/sounds.
 In most cases, people with otosclerosis have hearing loss in both ears.
 Approximately 10% to 15% of individuals with otosclerosis have hearing loss in one ear.